-The Blondeau-Guillet property consists of 74 claims covering 3,573.65 hectares (35.74 sq km).
+The Blondeau-Guillet property consists of 74 claims covering 3,522 hectares.

-On July 25, 2021, Vior entered into an option agreement with Osisko for the Blondeau-Guillet Property (the "Option Agreement") where Vior shall have the right to acquire a 51% undivided interest in the Blondeau-Guillet Property ("First Option") by issuing common shares to Osisko for a value totaling \$225,000 following a schedule of: (i) \$75,000 on or before the first anniversary of the Option Agreement, which shall be a firm commitment by Vior; (ii) \$75,000 on or before the second anniversary of the Option Agreement; and (iii) \$75,000 on or before the third anniversary of the Option Agreement and by incurring work commitments totaling at least \$1,250,000 as follows: (i) a minimum of \$250,000 on or before the first anniversary of the Option Agreement; and (ii) a further \$1,000,000 on or before the third anniversary of the Option Agreement.
+On July 25, 2021, Osisko right to acquire a 51% undivided interest in the Blondeau-Guillet Property ("First Option") by issuing common shares of Vior to Osisko for a value totaling \$225,000 in accordance with the following schedule: (i) \$75,000 on or before the first anniversary of the Option Agreement, which shall be a firm commitment by Vior; (ii) \$75,000 on or before the second anniversary of the Option Agreement; and (iii) \$75,000 on or before the third anniversary of the Option Agreement and by incurring work commitments totaling at least \$1,250,000 as follows: (i) a minimum of \$250,000 on or before the first anniversary of the Option Agreement; and (ii) a further \$1,000,000 on or before the third anniversary of the Option Agreement.
 Subject to the prior exercise of the First Option, Vior shall have the right to acquire an additional 24% undivided interest in the property by incurring additional work commitments totaling at least \$1,750,000 over a three-year period.
-Upon satisfaction of the Option Agreement, Vior and Osisko will form an industry-standard joint venture agreement on the property with Vior acting as the operator of the joint venture to carry on operations with respect to the property.
+Upon satisfaction of the Option Agreement, Osisko and Vior will form an industry-standard joint venture on the property with Vior acting as the operator of the joint venture to carry on operations with respect to the property.
 If either party's joint venture interest is reduced to 10% or less, that party's joint venture interest shall be automatically converted to a 1% NSR royalty and the joint venture shall be automatically terminated.